-Reisinger wrote on the uses of the Masters exercise test301 and the cold-pressor test.302 An article in the Archives of Internal Medicine reported four cases of dissecting aneurysm proved at autopsy, including two observed for three and 14 months before death.^{303, 304}
+Reisinger wrote on the uses of the Masters exercise test and the cold-pressor test.
+An article in the Archives of Internal Medicine reported four cases of dissecting aneurysm proved at autopsy, including two observed for three and 14 months before death.

 Reisinger also reported a case of primary tumor of the inferior vena cava.
 He and Basil Blumenthal, M.D., who was probably a consultant to the Unit rather than a staff member, published their observations about the pain of coronary artery disease and myocardial infarction.
-He are the coronary artery disease and myocardial infarction.
+306-309